-Sheriff under pressure as questions rise over Florida school shooting
+More rallies in Tallahassee; sheriff is criticized in school shooting

 Return to campus

-As the investigations continue, Stoneman Douglas students returned to campus Sunday for a voluntary campus orientation.
+As the investigations continue, MARJORY Stoneman Douglas students returned to campus Sunday for a voluntary campus orientation.
 Grappling with trauma, some students and parents making their first emotional return to campus wore school T-shirts that read: "MSDStrong."

 "It was really scary.
-I didn't know how I was going to feel when I went in and I saw the fence around the freshman building ... and all the windows were covered," sophomore Tanzil Philip said.
+I didn't know how I was going to feel when I went in and I saw the fence around the freshman building ... and all the windows were covered," sophomore Tanzil Philip said, adding, "We just gave each other hugs."

 The building where the shooting occurred will remain closed.
 Armed deputies were on campus and will be on hand when students return to class Wednesday.